kamrinklauschie/My-Sabbatical-2019/README.md

 - 🔜 Mastery by Robert Greene

 Art, Design, Fashion & Beauty
+- ✅ Course: How To Style and Curl My Own Hair for the Workplace with a Dyson Airwrap, self-taught
 - ✅ Documentary: Bill Cunningham New York
 - ✅ Book: City of Girls by Elizabeth Gilbert
 - ✅ Course: Photoshop Essentials - Envato Tufts